apache/aurora/docs/developing-aurora-client.md

 the aurora workspace.
 This will create a vagrant host named "devcluster", with a mesos master, a set of mesos slaves, and an aurora scheduler.

-If you have changed you would like to test in your local cluster, you'll rebuild the client:
+If you have a change you would like to test in your local cluster, you'll rebuild the client:

     vagrant ssh -c 'aurorabuild client'